kimkimhun3/API-Python-Debugging-Code/README.md

 - Only accept with python **3.8.10**
 - It doesn't work with another version of python, make sure **3.8.10**
 - Send request from window PC to the web API
+- Update parameters based on the .conf file

 To ensure that AIOHTTP is install correctly on the root, run the following command